schafeld/shopware-tutorial-olli/AI_DOCUMENTS/TUTORIALS/PLUGIN-HELLO-WORLD.md

 ## Overview 🚀

-This tutorial will guide you through creating your first Shopware 6 plugin called "MyFirstPlugin" (with namespace "OllisPlugin") - a HelloWorld plugin that demonstrates core Shopware concepts including:
+This tutorial will guide you through creating your first Shopware 6 plugin called **"Olli's HelloWorld Plugin"**.

+**Important naming explanation:**
+- **Plugin folder/name**: `MyFirstPlugin` (this is what Shopware creates)
+- **Namespace**: `OllisPlugin` (this is like your company/developer namespace)
+- **Display name**: "Olli's HelloWorld Plugin" (this is what users see)

+This HelloWorld plugin demonstrates core Shopware concepts including:
 - Plugin structure and setup
 - Working with Product entities
 - Creating custom controllers and routes
 - Building storefront pages
 - Service injection and repository usage
+- **Plugin configuration system**

 ## What We'll Build

 A complete HelloWorld plugin that:
-1. Displays a custom "Hello World" page in the storefront
+1. Displays a custom "Hello World" page in the storefront at `/hello-world`
-2. Shows a list of products from your shop
+2. Shows a list of products from your shop with images and details
+3. **Includes configurable text** that can be changed in the admin panel
-3. Demonstrates proper Shopware development patterns
+4. Demonstrates proper Shopware development patterns
-4. Includes proper service configuration
+5. Includes proper service configuration and lifecycle management

 ## Prerequisites ✅